percona/everest-doc/docs/use/multi-namespaces.md

 !!! warning "Important"
     To have different operators in different namespaces,  run the install command multiple times.

-    For example, run the install command twice if you want the PXC 	operator in namespace 1 and the psmdb operator in namespace 2.
+    For example, run the install command twice if you want the PXC operator in *namespace 1* and the psmdb operator in *namespace 2*.

 Go to Percona Everest UI and navigate to <i class="uil uil-cog"></i> **Settings > Namespaces**.
 A list of all the namespaces that you have created will appear here.